Adirealsharma/Book-store/README.md

-# Book Management System - README
+# Book Stock Management System - README

 ## Overview

-The Book Management System is a command-line application that helps users manage book-related activities, including account creation, book reading, book recommendations, book donations, and book requests.
+The Book Stock Management System is a command-line application that helps users manage book-related activities, including account creation, book reading, book recommendations, book donations, and book requests.
 The application also provides an administrative interface for managing the book collection and user information.

 ## Features